dharmendra779089/Internet-Speed-X-complaint-BOT/README.md

-# Internet Speed "Y" Complaint Bot 🚀
+# Internet Speed "X" Complaint Bot 🚀

 An automated Python script built with Selenium WebDriver that tests your internet speed and automatically "tweets" your ISP on a mock social media platform if you aren't getting the speeds you pay for.